More than 4 million blog posts are published every day.

 Social media reports show us exactly the opposite.
 Images are crucial.

-Tweets with images receive 150% more retweets than tweets without images.5
+Tweets with images receive 150% more retweets than tweets without images.

-In addition, according to the Social Media Examiner’s report in 2018, 32% of marketers believe that images are the most important form of content, note that blogging is on second place (27%).
-7
+In addition, according to the Social Media Examiner’s report in 2018, 32% of marketers believe that images are the most important form of content, note that blogging is in second place (27%).

 But there’s another important fact we should address – the type of social media matters for the performance of your images.